kahshiuhtang/Chess/src/main/python/README.md

 ## Details

 * Pinned
-  * Need to check if it is attacked by two or more pieces
+  * Is piece pinned if it can eat pinning piece
 * CheckMate
   * You are in check
   * All valid squares are covered